crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 In every block, mint tokens and transaction fees are distributed to every active validator in the network.
 As a result, there will be multiple events, each corresponding to a validator and the rewards it receives.

 Block rewards are **not** credited to the delegator account directly.
-This event serve as record keeping purpose only.
+This event serves as a record-keeping purpose only.
 Each delegator account must explicitly send a [MsgWithdrawDelegatorReward](#_2-msgwithdrawdelegatorreward) message transaction to collect the rewards.

 To get the reward **per validator**: